pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

     static member Raise(msg, ?innerException) =
         TerrabuildException(msg, innerException |> Option.defaultValue null) |> raise
 ```

+`FsLexYacc` does not seem ready for nullable.
+Lots of errors there.
+Something to be contributed to probably.

 #### Nullability Info Context
 I've not completely migrated PresqueYaml so not able to tell about this (PresqueYaml does support nullable context and is able to enforce it force C# define types).
 I will try to complete the migration and report my finding here for F# reference types.